NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-SnapshotPolicy/docs/snapshotpolicycopy.md

 #### Count

-The number of Snapshot copies to maintain for this schedule.
+The number of snapshot copies to maintain for this schedule.

 _Required_: Yes